iossifovlab/gpf/userdocs/administration/genomic_resources.rst

 .. note::

-    To browse the conent of the default GRR follow this link: https://storage.googleapis.com/iossifovlab-grr/index.html
+    To browse the content of the default GRR follow this link: https://storage.googleapis.com/iossifovlab-grr/index.html

 If you want to use additional genomic resources, you can build your own GRR